Burgundy, Rhône & Provence 2021 Riviera Travel River Cruise

 Arrive for your flight to Lyon, Marseille or Montpellier, or take the Eurostar from London St Pancras International to Paris Gare du Nord, where you will be met by a guide and escorted on a coach transfer to Gare de Lyon to board a high-speed TGV to Lyon.
-On arrival you will be transfered by coach to your ship moored in Lyon’s historic centre.
+On arrival we transfer by coach to our ship moored in Lyon’s historic centre.
 The dedicated English-speaking crew will welcome you on board and help you to your cabin.
 After settling in to your spacious and tastefully furnished accommodation, there’s time to familiarise yourself with this five-star floating hotel.

 - Deposit of only £250pp

 - Return flights from the UK - regional airports/Eurostar are available but may carry a supplement

 - 7 Nights on board your choice of River Cruise Ship